Bryan Guinness, 2nd Baron Moyne: Marriages and family

 The couple became leaders of the London artistic and social scene and were dedicatees of Evelyn Waugh's second novel Vile Bodies.
-However, they divorced in 1933, after Diana deserted Guinness for British fascist leader Sir Oswald Mosley.
+However, they divorced in 1933 after Diana deserted Guinness for British fascist leader Sir Oswald Mosley.

+In 1931, Guinness bought Biddesden House – an 18th-century country house in Wiltshire, near Ludgershall village and the Hampshire town of Andover – together with about 200 acre.
+In 1990, he and his family owned about 600 acres in Ludgershall parish, including Biddesden Farm.

-Guinness remarried in 1936 to Elisabeth Nelson (1912–1999), daughter of Thomas Arthur Nelson of the Nelson publishing family, with whom he had nine children:
+Guinness remarried in 1936 to Elisabeth Nelson (1912–1999), daughter of Thomas Arthur Nelson, of the Nelson publishing family, with whom he had the following children: